Mikheil Saakashvili

-Saakashvili entered Georgian politics in 1995.
-He served as member of parliament and minister of justice under President Eduard Shevardnadze.
-Saakashvili later moved to opposition, establishing the United National Movement party.
-In 2003, Saakashvili became a leading opposition figure who accused the government of rigging the 2003 Georgian parliamentary election, spearheading mass protests which saw President Shevardnadze resign from his post in the bloodless Rose Revolution.
-Saakashvili's key role in the protests led to him being elected as the President in 2004.
-He was later reelected as President in 2008.
-However, his party suffered defeat in the 2012 Georgian parliamentary election, while Saakashvili was barred by the constitution of Georgia from seeking a third term in the 2013 presidential election, which was also won by the opposition candidate.
+A jurist by occupation, Saakashvili entered Georgian politics in 1995 as a member of Parliament and Minister of Justice under President Eduard Shevardnadze.
+He then founded the opposition United National Movement party.
+In 2003, as a leading opposition figure, he accused the government of rigging the 2003 Georgian parliamentary election, triggering mass street protests and President Shevardnadze's ouster in the bloodless Rose Revolution.
+Saakashvili's key role in the protests led to his election as president in 2004.
+He was reelected in 2008.
+However, his party lost the 2012 Georgian parliamentary election.
+Term limits meant he could not stand again, and an opposition candidate, nominated by Bidzina Ivanishvili and Coalition Georgian Dream, Giorgi Margvelashvili, won the 2013 presidential election.